-Now today we will show you Best HP printer (Hewlett-Packard (HP) is one of the most important printer manufacturing companies in the world.
-In his catalog there are products for all needs: from economical inkjet printers to laser printers for professional users.
+HP printer (Hewlett-Packard (HP)is one of the most important printer manufacturing companies in the world.
+In his catalog, there are products for all needs: from economical inkjet printers to laser printers for professional users.
 Without forgetting the multi-function devices indicated for the home, photo printers and portable printers to be used in the most disparate areas.

 HP produces printers that are suitable for all types of users, from home to professional users.
-To untangle yourself in his immense catalog and find the right printer for you, you must learn to evaluate some technical features .
+To untangle yourself in his immense catalog and find the right printer for you, you must learn to evaluate some technical features.
 Which?
-The ones you find listed below.
+The ones you find are listed below.

-HP printers can be based on inkjet technology , on laser or on sublimation heat .
+HP printers can be based on inkjet technology, laser, or on sublimation heat.
 If you don’t know what I’m talking about and want to discover the major differences between all these technologies, read on.

 Lasers – laser printers are generally more expensive than inkjet printers (although entry-level ones now cost very little) but they print incredibly faster.
 Monochromatic ones are still widespread, printing only in b / w.
-They are perfect for text documents, while they are backward in the reproduction of graphic contents compared to inkjet ones.
+They are perfect for text documents, but they are backward in the reproduction of graphic content compared to inkjet ones.
 Their toners require less frequent replacement than inkjet printer cartridges.

 Sublimation – thermal sublimation printers are mainly used for printing photographs.
 They use heat to transfer color to plastic sheets or films made specifically for these purposes.

-As mentioned above, Best HP printer inkjet printers are almost all in color, while inkjet printers can be monochrome or color .
+As mentioned above, the Best HP printer inkjet printers are almost all in color, while inkjet printers can be monochrome or color.

-Now, given that the color printers, whether they are inkjet or laser, can also print black and white content, for the production of predominantly textual content, I advise you to opt for a monochrome laser printer .
+Now, given that color printers, whether they are inkjet or laser, can also print black-and-white content, for the production of predominantly textual content, I advise you to opt for a monochrome laser printer.

-If, on the other hand, you need to print many color graphics, it is preferable to use an inkjet printer .
-If you need to print a mix of text documents and some undemanding graphic content, you can orient yourself towards color laser printers .
+If, on the other hand, you need to print many color graphics, it is preferable to use an inkjet printer.
+If you need to print a mix of text documents and some undemanding graphic content, you can orient yourself toward color laser printers.

-Wireless printers often also support Wi-Fi Direct and NFC technology : two solutions that allow you to connect the printer and the devices from which the print command starts (eg smartphone and tablet) by creating a wireless network with hoc, therefore without inter mediation by a router.
+Wireless printers often also support Wi-Fi Direct and NFC technology: two solutions that allow you to connect the printer and the devices from which the print command starts (eg smartphone and tablet) by creating a wireless network therefore, without intermediation by a router.

-Other wireless technologies that can be supported by printers are those owned by the various manufacturers of electronic devices, such as Apple’s Air Print that allows printing from iPad, iPhone and other devices made in Recuperation.
+Other wireless technologies that can be supported by printers are those owned by the various manufacturers of electronic devices, such as Apple’s Air Print which allows printing from iPad, iPhone, and other devices made in Recuperation.